CodingGarden/faqs/README.md

 I have streamed myself setting up / talking about my equipment [here](https://www.youtube.com/watch?v=EFv9fMmuj-o).
 My setup these days is mostly the same, I just use a desktop gaming PC for streaming instead of a gaming laptop, and I stream at home in my basement instead of in an office space.

+## What Macbook do you have?

+I have a Mid 2015 Macbook Pro:
+* Mojave 10.14.6
+* Intel "Core i7" Quad Core 2.5 GHz
+* 16GB RAM
+* 500GB SSD
+* AMD Radeon R9 M370X 2GB GPU

+This is the second 2015 Macbook pro I have owned.
+The first one I got brand new in 2015.
+I decided to replace it with a similar model but with a faster processor, more hard drive space and a dedicated GPU.
+The current one I bought lightly used on ebay in May 2020.

+Read more about this Macbook [here](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.5-15-dual-graphics-mid-2015-retina-display-specs.html)

 ## Why do you use a Mac?

 Preface: I am not an apple "fan boy".
 My macbook is the only apple product I use.
+* I don't have the latest and greatest model, I use a 2015 Macbook Pro.
 * I don't have an icloud account.
 * I don't use siri.
-* I have some old iPhones I use for testing occasionally, but I use an Android phone + google services as my daily driver.
+* I have some old iPhones I use for testing occasionally, but I use an Android phone as my daily driver.

 Reasons I use a mac:
 * Everything just works™️ on my Mac.